 The past, present, or future payment for the provision of health care to an individual with respect to which there is a reasonable basis to believe the information can be used to identify the individual.

 Note: The collection of individually-identifiable health information for research constitutes human subjects research.

-Any public or private entity or agency (including federal, state, and other agencies).
+Institution means any public or private entity, or department or agency (including federal, state and other agencies).

 Situations in which the University's beneficial relationship with corporate entities may place it in conflict with its responsibilities as a public institution of higher education.
 The conflict may involve equity interest in companies, receipt of significant financial donations from external entities, certain licensing situations and Board and other leadership positions held by University faculty or administrators.